 Things to consider:

-– Indoor or outdoor: Gym holds for bouldering and sport climbing are more dimensional, bigger, round, and usually have more surface friction than rock footholds.
-As a general rule of thumb, softer shoes are going to perform better on artificial walls, and stiffer shoes will be better suited to rock.
+- Indoor or outdoor: Gym holds for bouldering and sport climbing are more three-dimensional, bigger, rounder, and usually have better contact friction than rock footholds.
+As a general rule of thumb, softer shoes are going to perform better on artificial walls and soft rock where friction is a priority, and stiffer shoes will be better suited to hard rock, where edging on smaller features is the name of the game.

 - Length of climb: Climbs that require longer periods of time on the wall will benefit from stiffer shoes, as they reduce the strain on your calves and ligaments in your feet, allowing you to climb comfortably for a longer period of time.